wizelineacademy/TideworksQAAutomation-2022/README.md

 To schedule a personalized online tutorial with one of the mentors, please follow these instructions:

 Click [HERE](https://docs.google.com/forms/d/e/1FAIpQLSfOnz97x892Zgs85NJgmkwGI4H4e6ucK7zWrWswrrYM_t_L8g/viewform?usp=sf_link) to schedule your mentoring session, a form will open.
 Enter and select the infomation that best suits your needs.
-Remember to fill out the feedback form at the end of your tutorial.
+Remember to fill out [THIS](https://docs.google.com/forms/d/e/1FAIpQLScO3FTp4Xlf8mtPf3Q93r-wm4m6OJNS24SA8XjCCtmYXArx0g/viewform) feedback form at the end of your tutorial.

 # VII - Contact Wizeline's Digital Skills Accelerator